Steve's been an online music writer for seven years and has personal experience organizing his equipment for gigs.

 "Bad Name," on the other hand, kicks off our countdown with some quality spins.

-JBJ easily leads the pack with 4 spins.
+JBJ easily leads the pack with four spins.
 For good measure he also throws in a couple of half-turns and a microphone twirl.
-Jon is probably the coolest looking spinner of anyone else in the Top 5, and keeps it to a respectable minimum.
+Jon is probably the coolest looking spinner of anyone else in the top five, and keeps it to a respectable minimum.

 Guitarist Richie Sambora and bassist Alec Jon Such participate with one spin each, making for a well-balanced spinning band.

 The first single from Ozzy's "The Ultimate Sin" album was released in 1986 during the height of the glam metal/spinning craze.
 (We can thank Motley Crue's 1985 release of "Theater of Pain" for musicians suddenly caking on makeup and adorning themselves in sparkly outfits).

 Osbourne gets the trophy for two of clumsiest looking spins ever caught on film, with his body hunched over in attack mode, an awkward leg kick and a momentary loss of balance.
 Good thing guitarist Jake E. Lee saves the day—with a solid four graceful spins.
 Phil Soussan throws in a single spin to keep the bass player relevant.